ssfsx17/sky-islands/readable.md

   - **Abiotic** - You do not need water, food, or sleep.
 You only need maintenance and recharging, both of which can be done while you are awake.
+  - **Acid Blood** - Whenever you take more than 1 damage, you cause 1/4th of the damage to all enemies within 5 feet, for a minimum of 1 damage dealt.
+You can also use your blood to melt through solid objects given enough time and enough blood to spare.
   - **Amorphous** - Your natural form is a something like gelatin, ooze, slime, or good-quality refrigerated broth.
 You can use this form to slide down slopes, down drains, into pipes, etc. However, this